 We know this is a worrying time for many people, so we want to help wherever we can with any financial concerns you may have.

 Working out your current financial situation and planning a budget will help give you a sense of control.
-It should also help protect your long-term financial health for when things are – finally – back to something like normality.
+Here are some steps you can take to get started.

 Write a shopping list